-Gifts of goods, services, or equipment are reported as without donor restrictions unless explicit donor stipulations specify how the donated assets must be used.
+United Way records the value of contributed goods, services, or equipment when there is an objective basis available to measure their value.
+Contributed goods, services, or equipment are reflected as in-kind contributions in the accompanying statements of activities and changes in net assets at their estimated fair values at the date for receipt.
+In-kind contributions are reported as without donor restrictions unless explicit donor stipulations specify how the donated assets must be used.
 Gifts of long-lived assets with explicit restrictions that specify how the assets are to be used and gifts of cash or other assets that must be used to acquire long-lived assets are reported as with donor restrictions.
 Absent explicit donor stipulations about how long those long-lived assets must be maintained, United Way reports expirations of donor restrictions when the donated or acquired long-lived assets are placed in service.
-Total contributed goods, services, or equipment recognized as revenue amounted to \$105,174 and \$62,010 for the years ended December 31, 2021 and 2020, respectively.
+Total contributed goods, services, or equipment recognized as revenue amounted to \$105,818 and \$105,174 for the years ended December 31, 2022 and 2021, respectively, with no donor-imposed restrictions.